sand1234560/discord-gotify-notification/README.md

 Use gotify as a notification service for discord due to the notification of the official discord client  not working on lineageOS.

-### This project uses discord.js to fetch messages.
+### This project uses discord.js (discord bot) to fetch messages.
 You can only get messages from servers that you have your bot in.

 ## Prerequisites
 • linux (Tested on Ubuntu 22.04 and Arch 6.2.1)